MolSSI-Education/mm-tools/setup.md

 ## Installing Python Packages
 We recommend using a conda environment for software installations.

-1. Download or clone the [`mm-tools-binder` repository](https://github.com/MolSSI-Education/mm-tools-binder).
+1. Download or clone the [`mm-tools-workshop` repository](https://github.com/MolSSI-Education/mm-tools-workshop).

 2. After you have Anaconda installed and have downloaded the file, you can install the software for this workshop using `conda`.
 Open a Terminal if you are on Mac or Linux.
 If you are on Windows, you should open a program called Anaconda Prompt.